Let us send you paid writing opportunities in our free email newsletter:

 • Reboot is “a publication and community reimagining techno-optimism for a better collective future.”
 As per this post by their editor, they pay $200 per essay.
 To contact the editors, refer to this page.

 • Container is a digital magazine about creative technology.
 They explore “why and how people use technology in creative ways for social and cultural purposes.”
-Our previous research indicated they were looking for mid-to-long form feature articles of 2,000-3,000 words and 600-1,500 words first-person essays and that pay was £330/1,000 words.
+They have previously indicated to be looking for mid-to-long form feature articles of 2,000-3,000 words and 600-1,500 words first-person essays and that pay was £330/1,000 words.
 Current pitching information is unclear.
 To contact them, refer to this page.